Schools with Electrical Estimating Programs: How to Choose

 Students interested in electrical estimating can enroll in certificate, associate degree and bachelor's degree programs in construction or electrical systems cost estimating, electrical technology, electrical engineering or construction management.
 Such programs are available at both 2- and 4-year colleges.

-Students may seek bachelor's degree programs in electrical engineering that offer more hands-on training in the form of internships or on-campus practicums.
-Bachelor's degree programs in construction management may provide a wider knowledge of construction projects and can prepare students for duties related to electrical estimating, such as surveying, planning and designing projects.
+- Students may seek bachelor's degree programs in electrical engineering that offer more hands-on training in the form of internships or on-campus practicums.

 Electrical Estimating Program Overviews